 What are the types of optoisolators

-This type of optoisolator uses LED as a source of light and silicon photodiode as sensors.
-When the photodiode is reverse biased with an external voltage source, incoming light increases the reverse current flowing through the diode.
+These type of optoisolator uses LEDs as a source of light and silicon photodiode as sensors.
+By using an external voltage source the photodiode is reverse biased and the incoming light increases the reverse current flowing through the diode.
 Diode won’t generate energy itself, it modulates the flow of energy from an external source.
 This mode of operation is called a photoconductive mode.
 In the absence of external bias, the diode converts the energy of light into electrical energy by charging its terminals to a voltage of up to 0.7V.
 Energy is created with the help of an external high impedance path.
 These types of optoisolators can be used to interface analog signals.

 What are the advantages of optoisolator

 • Electrical isolation is done to protect the control circuits

 • It provides very good response at lower frequencies

 • Because of the unidirectional signal transfer, noise from the output side does not get coupled to the input side.

 • They are compact and cheaper

 • There is a chance for signal coupling for high power signals